nodinosaur/JavaSealedUnions/README.md

 I recommend watching the DDD talk linked above first to see what solutions this library provides.

-## API
+## INTERFACES
-Now that we understand what abstraction has to provide, we have to define a public API:
+Now that we understand what the abstraction has to provide, we have to define a public API:

 *What defines a union?*

-It's a container that allows storage of a single element that can be from any of 2-N different types.
+It's a type that allows storage of a single element that can be from any of 2-N different types.
 It's container and implementation agnostic.
 The only requirement is to have ways to retrieve the data inside.
 To be properly composable it requires using interface composition rather than abstract inheritance.

 *What belongs in the interface?*